 # cd /sys/i386/conf

 In this directory the GENERIC kernel configuration file is located.
 Copy this file and it as your custom name.

-# cp -pvr GENERIC BABYBSD
+# cp -pvr GENERIC BABYBSD # vi BABYBSD

 You can also go to a shell and run the command #make LINT in this directory which would create a file called LINT which has all the options supported by the kernel listed.

 After this stage just run the following commands